 FREQUENTLY ASKED QUESTIONS

-for chronic pain complaints and recurring pain complaints
+on chronic pain complaints and recurrent pain complaints

-in case of chronic tension, stress or pain due to bad posture
+in case of chronic tension, stress or pain due to poor posture

 with limited mobility during exercise and training